mariamills/Oil-Price-Prediction/docs/models/prophet.md

 #### Parameters

+Prophet focuses mainly on seasonal effects and trend changes, so it doesn't have many parameters.<br>
+And the parameters it does have are mostly for tuning the model's seasonality and trend components. <br>

+For simplicity, we did not use any of these parameters in our project.<br>
+However, here is quick overview of the parameters:

 Prophet does not have traditional model parameters like `p`, `d`, `q` in ARIMA.
 Instead, it has several adjustable components:

 - `growth`: Can be 'linear' or 'logistic' to specify a capacity to which the forecast can grow.